Table of Contents

 Leaving the ethics of forking and commercializing open source projects untouched, we’ll let you judge the two plugins by the range of functions they provide today; however, it still has to be noted that for quite a long time Jigoshop kept staying one of the most stable and powerful eCommerce platforms on WordPress and was regarded as a fully comprehensive alternative to Woo.

 - Products: By default, the plugin lets you add physical and digital products that may in their turn fall into two classes: simple or variable ones.
-You’ll be also able to feature affiliate products for your customers to purchase them on external websites and bring revenue to you as a middleman.
+You’ll be also able to feature affiliate products for your customers to purchase on external websites and bring revenue to you as a middleman.

-- Marketing: With the free version of Jigoshop you get the go-to set of functions for enhancing user engagement we got used seeing in most of the eCommerce plugins: discount coupons and showing related products for the ones being viewed (i. e., cross-selling.)
+- Marketing: With the free version of Jigoshop you get the go-to set of functions for enhancing user engagement we got used to seeing in most of the eCommerce plugins: discount coupons and showing related products for the ones being viewed (i. e., cross-selling.)

 - Payment gateways: The core plugin offers a truly diverse range of both online and offline payment gateways to choose from: PayPal, WorldPay, FuturePay, Bank Transfer or Cheque Payment.